Sexual misconduct, sex discrimination and sexual harassment policy and reporting procedures

 -Escorts to and from campus buildings

-What should be done to preserve evidence of sexual misconduct?
+What should be done to preserve evidence of sexual violence/assault, domestic assault, dating violence, and stalking?

-Physical evidence must be collected within approximately 120 hours in order to be used for criminal prosecution.
-If you feel you have been a victim of sexual assault, you should go to a hospital emergency room before washing yourself or your clothing.
+If you feel you have been a victim of sexual violence/assault, domestic assault, or dating violence, you should go immediately to a hospital emergency room before washing yourself or your clothing.
 If you have changed clothes, bring the clothes that were worn at the time of the time of the alleged incident.
 It may also be advisable to take a change of clothes of possible.
-A SANE (Sexual Assault Nurse Examiner) Nurse will be on call for the hospital and can counsel you.
+A SANE (Sexual Assault Nurse Examiner) Nurse may be available at the hospital and can counsel you.
 Local police will be contacted.
 Unless you are a minor, you are not obligated to speak with them, or prosecute at that time.
-The exam done at the hospital will keep this option open for you should you decide to move in this direction at a later time.
+The preservation of evidence may be necessary for proof of the crime committed or in obtaining a protection order.

 Will either party’s use of drugs or alcohol be considered when reporting sexual misconduct?

-This will only be considered if drug or alcohol use is a relevant factor in the complaint (i.e., consent, etc.), and in most cases amnesty in a related drug/alcohol violation is offered.
+This will only be considered if drug or alcohol use is a relevant factor in the complaint (i.e., consent, etc.), and in most cases amnesty in a related drug/alcohol violation is offered to the complainant.
 This is not meant to excuse inappropriate use of drugs or alcohol, but rather to ensure that reporting of sexual misconduct is not inhibited.

 RISK REDUCTION TIPS